 Melons: Stronger retail demand and delayed vessels have quickly shortened the cantaloupe market.
 FOB pricing remains firm this week.
 We do expect transition from our offshore program to the desert on May 19th.
-Fields are not sizing up as expected and we feel we will see the crop break with smaller sized fruit.
+Volume is going to decrease daily on offshore fruit with limited availability on open market sales.

 Cantaloupe: Quality is excellent and fruit shelf life is strong with extended shelf life and high shell color.
-Brix levels are holding mostly in the 14-16% range that has been seen in recent weeks; sizing profile will be heavy sizes (5-6's to 9's) while 12's and 15's will be limited.
+Brix levels are holding mostly in the 14-16% range that has been seen in recent weeks; sizing profile will shift to more 9 and 12's with 15's continuing to be limited.

 Honeydew: Honeydew production will drop off this week with sizing still strong leaning to 5s-5Js; 6ct has been extremely limited.
 We are seeing a bit more scar, but overall quality has been solid.
 Brix levels are mostly in the 12-14% range.
+We may see a bit more Mexican fruit available in the market